ttlappalainen/NMEA2000/Documents/src/4_gettingStarted.md

 @note Take care that you use libraries under my Github, when available!
 Others may not work right with NMEA2000!

-### Teensy 4.0/4.1 boards with internal CAN
+### Teensy 4.0/4.1 boards with internal CAN {#subT4Libraries}

 - [NMEA2000_Teensyx](https://github.com/ttlappalainen/NMEA2000_Teensyx)  library.
 - Remember also install [Teensyduino](https://www.pjrc.com/teensy/td_download.html) !

 CAN library is included to the code so you do not need any extra CAN library with this.
 NMEA2000_Teensyx library will replace NMEA2000_teensy library in future.
 You can already start to use it with all Teensy boards by forcing it with define (see NMEA2000_CAN.h comment).
-For critical projects I prefer to use old library until this has been running under tests for a while.

 ### Teensy 3.1/3.2 or 3.5/3.6 board with internal CAN

+I prefer to move to use libraries as \ref subT4Libraries and force it by define.
+Old libraries are still as default.

 - [NMEA2000_teensy](https://github.com/ttlappalainen/NMEA2000_teensy) library.
 - [FlexCAN](https://github.com/ttlappalainen/FlexCAN_Library) library.